-The substantial derivative of any quantity is the rate of change of that quantity with time, as you follow a given fluid particle.
-Whereas, this term is simply the rate of change evaluated at a fix point in space.
-Now for incompressible fluid, d rho dt is zero.
-Suppose you follow a given fluid parcel, its density will not change with time, for an incompressible flow.
-So, if you knock this term of for an incompressible fluid, we get the continuity equation for an incompressible fluid to simplify, as rho times del dot v is zero.
-But since rho is a non-zero constant you have, this is the equation of continuity for an incompressible fluid, continuity equations for an incompressible fluid.
-It is important to understand that the time derivative goes not, because the flow is steady.
-It is because of the fact that the substantial derivative of density is zero for an incompressible fluid.
+So, if you knock this term of for an incompressible fluid.
+We get the continuity equation for an incompressible fluid to simplify as rho times del dot v is zero.
+But since rho is non-zero constant you have, this is the equation of continuity for an incompressible fluid, continuity equation for an incompressible fluid.
+It is important to understand that the time derivative goes not because the flow is steady; it is because of the fact that the substantial derivative of density is zero for an incompressible fluid.
+So, this is valid for both steady and unsteady flows of an incompressible fluid, both unsteady and steady flows of an incompressible fluid.